-Cores that support on-line MBIST have two internal MBIST slave interfaces that are provided by the MBIST Interface Unit (MIU).
+Cores that support on-line MBIST come with PMC-100 pre-integreated and have two internal MBIST slave interfaces that are provided by the MBIST Interface Unit (MIU).

 - One internal interface for a production MBIST controller. - One internal interface for PMC-100.